Dan is a licensed electrician and has been a homeowner for 40 years. He has nearly always done his own repair and

 Recently my son and his new wife bought their first home and moved in with considerable excitement.
 Although he is not a great handyman, he was given a decent set of homeowner tools as a housewarming gift; the only problem was what to do with them?
 Where to keep them?
 The garage was chock full of moving stuff and when left in the house the children immediately found the toolboxes and emptied them.
 Tools all over the house!
 A pegboard tool storage area would be nice, but there was no place to put it.

 As with every new homeowner, there were jobs that needed to be done that required the use of his new tools, but they were always lost and he spent more time searching for them than he did using them.
-Curtains needed hung, touch-up painting, maybe a new entrance door lock, but never the tools to work with.
+Curtains needed to be hung, touch-up painting, maybe a new entrance door lock, but he never had the tools to work with.
 Something had to be done.

 His wife finally offered a long, narrow closet under the stairwell going upstairs.
 Such closets are usually quite deep, but only about three feet wide, and if filled it makes the rear of the closet impossible to get to.
-If we could turn that area into a pegboard tool storage area it would be perfect—a place for Dad's tools, while leaving the rear of the close still accessible for storage of seldom-used items.
+If we could turn that area into a pegboard tool storage area it would be perfect—a place for Dad's tools, while leaving the rear of the closet still accessible for storage of seldom-used items.

 My son had seen my workshop with some 20 feet of pegboard for hanging tools on and wanted something like it.
 He obviously didn't need that much pegboard, but some would be nice.

-A toolbox of some kind would be necessary for tools that would not go on the pegboard, preferably a roll-around type although they are usually quite expensive.
-It would not have to be top quality as it would never move from the closet, but needed to be of a fairly good size for a toolbox.
+A toolbox of some kind would be necessary for tools that would not go on the pegboard: preferably a roll-around type although they are usually quite expensive.
+It would not have to be top quality as it would never move from the closet, but needed to be of a fairly good size.

 There was no light in the closet; if at all possible a light fixture needed to be added, as well as a plug-in for charging his cordless drill.